Skip To Content

 /users/updateUserRole

-Any user has been assigned a new user type
+Any user is assigned a new user type

 /users/updateUserLicenseType